philjhere/AzureHereMap/4_Validation/README.md

 6. It changes the directory and it set’s the home location of the user profile

-1. Navigate to the **Producer** directory by executing the below command
+1. Navigate to the **Producer** directory by executing the below command cd Producer

-		>cd Producer
+                >Set-Location $home

 1. You can run up to 10 Trucks to emit data.
 You can mention the number of trucks should run at a time by mentioning in the command line.
 You can mention from 1 to 10.